xeokit/sdk/packages/sdk/src/formats/xgf/README.md

 `XGFLoader` reads xeokit's native binary geometry format (`.xgf`) into a `SceneModel`, and `XGFExporter` writes a `SceneModel` back out as XGF.

-This document describes the binary container, the two on-disk schema versions, and the pipelines a file follows from bytes to a live scene (and back).
+This document describes the binary container, the on-disk schema, and the pipelines a file follows from bytes to a live scene (and back).

 ---